 If a tweet is published, all followers of its author will receive it in time, and followers are likely to retweet it if they find it worthwhile.

-Under such assumption, we investigate the problem in 1-ego network for the author of target tweet.
+Under such assumption, we investigate the problem in a 1-ego network for the author of target tweets.

 The relation between tweet, author and followers can be illustrated as Figure~\ref{fig1}.